 This series is fun, engaging and shows a wide range of techniques and projects for knitting and crochet.

 If you enjoy "Knit and Crochet Now!" and want to have the whole season at your fingertips, this is a good investment.
-Or if you happen to live somewhere it doesn't air and want something fun to knit to, this is an enjoyable series and you'll probably even learn a thing or two from watching it.
+Or if you happen to live somewhere it doesn't air and wants something fun to knit to, this is an enjoyable series, and you'll probably even learn a thing or two from watching it.